V-Rajasekar/README/Maven.md

 - Which of the following staters is added as a dependency to the pom.xml when we create a simple Spring Boot Project ? spring-boot-starter
 - Where does the version information for the dependencies in a spring boot projects pom.xml come from? spring-boot-starter-parent
 - The @SpringBootApplication annotation encapsulates which of the following annotations ? `@ComponentScan, @SpringBootConfiguration,  @EnableAutoConfig`
+- Which of the following phase in maven life cycle performs actions required before integration tests are executed.
+For example, setting up the required environment? pre-integration-test performs actions required before integration tests are executed.
+For example, setting up the required environment.
+-  Which of the following phases in the maven life cycle processes and deploys the package if necessary into an environment where integration tests can be run? integration-test processes and deploys the package if necessary into an environment where integration tests can be run.